 Some examples are:

-The standard enthalpy of hydration is always exothermic (negative) and increases (more negative) for ions with higher charge densities, i.e. higher charge-to-radius ratios.
+The standard enthalpy of hydration is usually exothermic (negative) and becomes more negative for ions with with higher charge-to-radius ratios and for molecules with greater polarity.